 The SAM II database is used to collect data.
 The Missouri 2010 Census data is used as the benchmark for this measurement.
-The availability number is derived from two different sets of data: the 2010 census and the current pool of MoDOT employees who are trainable, transferable or promotable.
-The two statistics are factored together and weighted based on the hiring practices from the previous vear.
+The target for this measure will be the Missouri availability and is updated quarterly.
+The availability number is derived from two different sets of data; the 2010 census and the current pool of MoDOT employees who are trainable, transferable or promotable.
+The two statistics are factored together and weighted based on the hiring practices from the previous year.
 The weighted number allows for a more accurate reflection of the hiring process.
 This number ultimately conveys the number of women and minorities who currently possess the skills necessary to work for the department.